flenniken/collections/docs/build.md

 # Build Tasks

-You use gulp tasks in the container to compile the typescript to javascript, to minimize it and to process the html templates.
+While developing it is sometime useful to run a single task.
+There are individual gulp tasks to compile typescript files, to build templates, to validate html and to minimize css.

 Type g to see all the tasks: